 Jason R. Pickett, EMT-T/P, M.D., is assistant director for operations.
 His areas of responsibility include direct out-of-hospital medical support, education of non-physicians and publications in the professional law enforcement literature.
 Dr. Pickett has EMS experience in urban, suburban and rural settings and TEMS experience with the Kettering Police Department and Warren County (Ohio) Sheriff's Department.
 He completed SWAT School at the Ohio Peace Officer Training Academy.
 Dr. Pickett sits on the National EMS Council and is highly involved in EMS and TEMS oversight at the state level.

 John M. Wightman, EMT-T/P, M.D., M.A., FACEP, FACFE, is assistant director for academics.
 His areas of responsibility include assembling the evidence base for best practices, physician education and publications in the medical literature.
-Dr. Wightman has EMS experience in urban and semi-rural settings and TEMS experience with the U.S. Park Police; Bureau of Alcohol, Tobacco, Firearms, and Explosives; Federal Bureau of Investigation; U.S. Marshals Service; U.S. Secret Service; Montgomery County (Maryland) Police Department; Greene County (Ohio) Sheriff's Office; and Xenia Police Division.
+Dr. Wightman has EMS experience in urban and semi-rural settings and TEMS experience with the U.S. Park Police; Bureau of Alcohol, Tobacco, Firearms, and Explosives; Federal Bureau of Investigation; U.S. Marshals Service; U.S. Secret Service; Montgomery County (Maryland) Police Department; Greene County (Ohio) Sheriff's Office; and Xenia (Ohio) Police Division.
 He completed SWAT School at the North American SWAT Training Association.
-Dr. Wightman also serves as an instructor in the Counter Narcotics & Terrorism Operations Medical Support (CONTOMS) course co-sponsored by the U.S. Department of Health and Human Services, the U.S. Department of Homeland Security and the U.S. Park Police.
-Dr. Wightman is the chairperson for the Education Training Committee of the National TEMS Council.
+Dr. Wightman also serves as national faculty and instructor for two TEMS programs: 1) the Counter Narcotics & Terrorism Operations Medical Support (CONTOMS) course co-sponsored by the U.S. Department of Health and Human Services, the U.S. Department of Homeland Security, and the U.S. Park Police; and 2) the Specialized Tactics for Operational & Rescue Medicine (STORM) course co-sponsored by the Georgia Regents University Center for Operation Medicine and the National Tactical Officers Association.
+Dr. Wightman currently sits as the chairperson for the Education Training Committee of the National TEMS Council.

 - Springer BL, Kleiner DM, Wightman JM: Medical support of the tactical athlete.
 In Schwartz RB, McManus JG, Swienton RE [eds]: Tactical Emergency Medicine (Lippincott, Williams & Wilkins: Philadelphia, PA; 2008), pp 32-43.